timfish/snekdown-docs/chapters/configuration.md

 # bibliography that should be included
 included_bibliography = ['Bibliography.toml']

-# glossary that sould be included
+# glossary that should be included
 included_glossaries = ['Glossary.toml']
 ```